sbitz/apache/readme.md

 # Apache as Yaws Proxy
 This repository contains the configuration files referenced [on my post](http://stevebitzel.blogspot.com/2015/07/yaws-install-and-configure-route.html) on setting apache as a proxy for Yaws.

+The files included mirror the folder structure /etc/apache2/